takemori135/model-based-BAI-for-decreasing-bandits/README.md

 # Source Code for "Model-Based Best Arm Identification for Decreasing Bandits"

+This repository provides source code for the following paper.

+S. Takemori, Y. Umeda, A. Gopalan, Model-Based Best Arm Identification for Decreasing Bandits, AISTATS 2024

 ## Dependencies
 We use the Python programming language for implementation.
 Dependencies can be install as follows: